Solution · PulseM WISP Upgrade

 One accountable program

-The same delivery team scopes mobile service, voice, messaging, and access integration as one program.
+The same delivery team scopes mobile service, local core, backhaul, and access integration as one program.

 Regional operating model